-If you plan to be out in the mountains for extended periods of time I would advise taking some lightweight trail running poles with you.
-The poles we love are Black Diamond Distance Carbon Z Trekking Poles – Being built with Carbon, they are very lightweight and are designed to fold up for stashing away, important if you need to place them back in your race vest while not in use.
+Some of the most popular poles for trail running and lightweight backpacking are the Black Diamond Distance Carbon Z Trekking Poles – Being built with carbon, they are very lightweight and are designed to fold up for stashing away, important if you need to place them back in your race vest or backpack while not in use.

 Some advice on using poles while trail running, including advantages and disadvantages, have a read of this informative article:Trail Running With Poles: Benefits, Disadvantages And Advice.

-13 new from $103.95
+9 new from $161.95

-1 used from $96.57
+2 used from $119.54

 The Coros VERTIX GPS Adventure Watch provides the features and durability required to take on the most demanding adventures.
 Imagine having a battery life that can last an entire mountain climbing expedition in the coldest conditions, or thru-hiking the John Muir trail without ever needing to be charged, amazing!